AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/README.md

 # Overhypothesis formation in new caledonian crows
-Modeling the formation of Overhypotheses in a hidden food sampling task.
+Modeling the formation of overhypotheses in a hidden food sampling task.